 Market volatility and low commodity values: As mentioned, if it costs more to collect and process recyclable materials than it does to extract and process raw materials, then the collection and processing of recyclable materials will remain low.
-Moreover, markets are not always stable or predictable; they respond to world events, demand, and supply.
-However, there is an opportunity to increase demand and develop local demand for certain recyclable materials, such as organics, within the State.
+Moreover, markets are not always stable or predictable; they respond to local and world events, demand, and supply.
+However, there is an opportunity to increase demand and develop local demand for certain recyclable materials, such as organics, within the state.

 Transportation costs to get materials to market: Especially in rural areas, transporting recyclable materials long distances may not be financially feasible in the current market.
 One potential solution involves setting up a hub and spoke recycling system.
 Hubs serve as regional collection and processing centers in the larger communities, while spokes are collection points in smaller communities that deliver their recyclables to these hubs.
 By implementing the hub and spoke recycling model, Nevada may be able to find innovative ways to make recycling more cost-effective in these rural communities.
 While some progress has been made in this area, a lack of infrastructure and transportation options has limited widespread expansion or adoption of hub and spoke programs in Nevada.
+To assess the feasibility of this model, a portion of the Solid Waste for Infrastructure funding has been allocated for a Hub and Spoke Feasibility Study in Nevada.
+Further details on this study can be found in the "Current Studies" section on page 18.